n-d-r-d-g/redesigned/mudocs/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Automatically Generate Type Definitions
+## Generate Type Definitions

 Some type definitions are missing from react-i18next & next-18next packages.
+There are 2 ways to generate these type definitions.

+**NOTE: All locales need to contain the same corresponding translation file structure, otherwise the types won't be generated properly.**

+### Manual

+Run `npm run gen:types`

+### Automatic

 We have set up a watcher that automatically generates the missing type definitions during development, i.e. when you run `npm run dev:watch`, an additional terminal window should open to watch for changes in the `public/locales` folder. **If you close the new window, the watcher won't work.**

 You may need to modify the [`watch:locales` script](package.json#L12) depending on your terminal.
 This script watches for changes in `public/locales` using [`onchange`](https://github.com/Qard/onchange) then generates type definitions as soon as a change is detected.

-**NOTE: All locales need to contain the same corresponding translation file structure, otherwise the types won't be generated properly.**

 ## References